muratk3n/thirdwave/en/README.md

 Policy needs to be celeb-indifferent.
 LBJ knew his shit, came up with the Moon landing idea, funded it while in office, so US went to the Moon.
-Capable people toiling away wout flash needed, not attention sluts, inbred monkeys jumping around creating drama.
+Capable people toiling away wout flash.
+Not attention sluts, inbred monkeys jumping around creating drama.

 ---